 Each have a sphere of influence and none, at the moment, can hope to rule without cooperating with some of the others.
 They exchange favors all the time in order to have the votes of their peers when it counts.

 New NPC: There’s this middleman that keeps track of this informal system and, huh, gives side quests.
-He’s a Chultan that goes by the name of N’boka, or the Master of the Bazaar, he can be found easily at the Red Bazaar.
+He’s a Chultan that goes by the name of N’boka, or the Master of the Bazaar, he can be found easily, everybody knows him.